 But employers are not always well-equipped to guide their staff in this decision-making process.
-Likewise, many employees glance through benefits booklets in fifteen minutes before rushing off to another meeting or project.
+Likewise, many employees glance through their benefits booklets in just a few minutes before rushing off to another meeting or project.
 This is why it often falls on benefits brokers to help clients and their employees get the most out of open enrollment.

-So before you plan your open enrollment meetings, we’d like to offer you our five best tips for streamlining the process and helping employees make the right benefits decisions.
+So before you plan your open enrollment meetings, consider these 5 tips for streamlining the process and helping employees make wiser benefits decisions.

 5 Tips for Open Enrollment